She's helped 150 people end their lives: 'It's been the most rewarding work of my life'

 There are also concerns about training, given that most medical schools don't yet cover the procedural side of this treatment.
 This is something Green has been working hard to rectify, engaging with universities and ensuring that it is added to the curriculum.

-These issues among others will be particularly important for New Zealand to address as it moves to bring the Bill into effect.
+These issues among others will be particularly important for New Zealand to address as it moves to bring its bill into effect.

-Because as Green reiterated time and again, having the legislation enacted is only the first step in what is a very long process.
+Because, as Green reiterated time and again, having the legislation enacted is only the first step in what is a very long process.

 Where to get help: